ProgramingHaven/GrowtopiaServer-Complete/README.md

  // Allow some time for tasks to complete
     std::this_thread::sleep_for(std::chrono::seconds(15));
 ```
-[-] Try possible to write multiple servers which only share between themselves possibly world list, player list and boardcast queue
+[Not Yet] Try possible to write multiple servers which only share between themselves possibly world list, player list and boardcast queue